johannesjo/generator-modular-angular/README.md

 The mobile tasks require a little preparation described in the next section.

 * `gulp cordovaDev`: Symlinks your app-folder to www and runs the emulator for easy live development.
-* `gulp cordovaDevOnDevice`: Symlinks your app-folder to www and runs it on your device if connected.
+* `gulp cordovaRun`: Symlinks your app-folder to www and runs it on your device if connected.

 Of course there are also all the [standard cordova commands](https://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html) available as well.
 If you want to build a release run:
  ```